pmem/pmdk/manpages/linux/v1.2/pmempool.1.md

 Dumps usable data from pool in hexadecimal or binary format.

 + **pmempool-rm**(1)
-Removes pool file or all pool files listed in pool set configuration file.
+Removes pool file or all pool files listed in poolset configuration file.

 + **pmempool-convert**(1) -
 Updates the pool to the latest available layout version.